tblancher/tmux-continuum/docs/automatic_start.md

 # Automatic Tmux start

-Tmux is automatically started after the computer/server is turned on.
+Tmux is automatically started after the user logs in.

 ### OS X